tamada/rrh/docs/content/usage.md

 #### `rrh clone`

-Runs `git clone` command and registers the cloned repository to RRH database.
+Runs `git clone` command and registers the cloned repository to `rrh` database.
 The following steps identify the id of the repository.

 1. If the length of `REMOTE_REPOS` is 1, and `DEST` exists, then the last entry of `REMOTE_REPOS` is repository id by eliminating the suffix `.git`.